RishikeshRanade/modulus/examples/structural_mechanics/crash_domino/README.md

 A preprint describing additional details about the model architecture can be found here [paper](https://arxiv.org/abs/2501.13350).

+## Recent Updates

+### Model Refactoring (Latest)

+The DoMINO model architecture has been significantly refactored to improve code quality:

+- **Modular Forward Pass**: The monolithic forward method has been decomposed into 12 focused helper methods, each with a single responsibility
+- **Separation of Concerns**: Clear distinction between geometry encodings and positional encodings
+- **Improved Documentation**: Comprehensive docstrings for all methods with detailed parameter descriptions
+- **Enhanced Maintainability**: Easier to test, debug, and extend individual components
+- **Backward Compatible**: No changes to the public API - existing training scripts work without modification

+See the [Model Architecture and Code Structure](#model-architecture-and-code-structure) section for details.

 ## Prerequisites

 Install the required dependencies by running below: